The Terror of the Pause: Why We Doomscroll to Avoid the Void

 The Dread at the Edge of Silence

-In line at the store, between meetings, at the crosswalk—you reach for your screen.
-If you don’t, a low hum of dread creeps in.
-You call it “boredom,” but it feels more like panic at the edge of silence.
+In line at the store, between meetings, at the crosswalk, the hand goes there almost before thought does.
+If you stop it, a low hum of dread creeps in.
+You call it “boredom,” but it often feels closer to panic at the edge of silence.

 Horror Vacui and the Storyteller